-The party leader is responsible for ensuring the health and safety of students on a school trip and shall have regard to the guidance set out in the Educational Visits Handbook and to HASPEV when planning a visit.
+The trip leader is responsible for ensuring the health and safety of students on a school trip and shall have regard to the guidance set out in the Educational Visits Handbook and to OEAP National Guidance.

-5.1 First aid
+5.1.
+First aid

-Staff supervising excursions should always be aware of any medical needs of the students taking part on the school trip.
+Staff supervising trips should always be aware of any medical needs of the students taking part in the school trip.
 Staff are encouraged to seek out the school nurse if they have any questions or wish to seek advice regarding the student's health or to discuss specific medical conditions.
-The party leader must ensure that responsibility for first aid during the trip is delegated to a suitable member of the school's staff, who must take with them an adequately stocked first aid kit.
-Any accidents or illnesses should be reported and a Form S1 filled in.
+The trip leader must ensure that responsibility for first aid during the trip is delegated to a suitable member of the school's staff, who must take with them an adequately stocked first aid kit.
+Any accidents or illnesses should be reported through the Accident Book on EVOLVE

-5.2 Risk Assessments
+5.2.
+Risk Assessments

 Every visit must have a full, written risk assessment, which will be reviewed by the EVC in advance of the visit.
-A visit may only go ahead once the risk assessment has been signed as approved by both the EVC and the DFO or other SLT member.
+A visit may only go ahead once the risk assessment has been reviewed and approved through the EVOLVE system.

-Risk assessments should be prepared by the party leader well in advance of a visit and sent to the EVC in good time.
+Risk assessments should be prepared by the trip leader well in advance of a visit and uploaded to EVOLVE.

 All risk assessments must be specific to the trip concerned and take into account the age of the students, the degree of adult supervision and the nature of the environment and activities involved.
-The party leader should contact the venue/accommodation/activity provider, for any relevant information, which should be included in the risk assessment.
+The trip leader should contact the venue/accommodation/activity provider, for any relevant information, which should be included in the risk assessment.
 In some cases, a copy of the venue's own risk assessment may be available to assist in the school's own risk assessment process.

-The party leader and accompanying staff are responsible for carrying out an ongoing (dynamic) risk assessment of the trip as a whole for its duration, and must be prepared to modify or cancel activities if they are deemed too hazardous.
-Any deviation from the planned activities must be subject to a risk assessment by the party leader, before the alteration takes place, in accordance with the Educational Visits Handbook.
-All trip details, including risk assessments, are included within the EVOLVE system that can be accessed remotely.
+The trip leader and accompanying staff are responsible for carrying out an ongoing (dynamic) risk assessment of the trip as a whole for its duration, and must be prepared to modify or cancel activities if they are deemed too hazardous.
+Any deviation from the planned activities must be subject to a risk assessment by the trip leader, before the alteration takes place, in accordance with the Educational Visits Handbook.